2016 World Grand Prix (darts)

 The 2016 Unibet World Grand Prix was the 19th staging of the World Grand Prix.
-It was played from 2–8 October 2016 at the Citywest Hotel in Dublin, Ireland.
+It was played from 2 to 8 October 2016 at the Citywest Hotel in Dublin, Ireland.

 Robert Thornton was the defending champion after beating Michael van Gerwen 5–4 in sets in the last year's final, but he lost in the first round to Stephen Bunting.

 Michael van Gerwen won his third Grand Prix title after defeating Gary Anderson 5–2 in the final.

 Prize money

 The total prize money remained at £400,000.
 The following is the breakdown of the fund: